flassh/docs/content/booth/index.md

 For some situations, a flash might not be available, no problem!
 In this case you will need to change the camera settings to allow more available light in.
 You should set a larger aperture (lower F stop), and you may want to turn up your ISO (800-1600) for indoor events.
 Keep in mind that the higher the F stop, the larger the area that will be in focus in the image. the lower the F stop, the more blurring you'll see when objects move out of your in-focus point.

 Ambient Light (indoor) Example Settings:

 * Aperture: F4
 * Shutter: 1/100
 * ISO: 800-1600

 Ambient Light (outdoor) Example Settings:

 * Aperture: F10
 * Shutter: 1/200
 * ISO: 200

 For photo quality, we support any JPEG-only setting.
 We do not support RAW capture and you must not choose a JPEG+RAW setting.
 You may notice that the larger the JPEG setting, the longer it takes to fetch the image from the camera to display the preview.
 Choose a size that makes the most sense for you and your clients.

+We highly recommend you **do not rely on auto-focus during your event**.
+Use auto or manual focus to get things in focus before the event begins, then **switch it to manual focus**.
+If you use auto-focus for each photo taken (especially when using a high-powered flash), there may not be enough light for the camera to auto-focus at all, which will cause the capture to timeout and an error to display on-screen.
+Even if it is able to focus successfully, it can take up to a second to do so, which will throw off the timing of the booth countdown.

 **Note: when Flassh fetches photos from the camera, photos are resized to 2560px wide prior to upload to our servers.
 This ensures fast, consistent upload and photo processing speeds with a high enough resolution for most uses.
 If you need higher resolution images, they are always available on the SD card in the camera.**